P0ed/Xcopper/README.md

 drawn is the copper on the board, and no legend is drawn because the fabrication set carries none.

-A hole is drilled after the copper is laid, so nothing is left standing over
-one: a pad, a trace running onto it, or the ring of a panel jack overlapping the wire hole beside it, is cut back to the rim of the barrel.
-Curves are cut into as many straight sides as their size asks for — twelve round a via, thirty two round a ring that size — so no copper reads as the polygon it is drawn as.

 | Key | View |
 | --- | --- |
 | `T` | Top |